MD-Studio/cerise/docs/source/configuration.rst

 credentials can be specified using environment variables.
 (Cerise Client uses the latter method.)
 If you are making a specialisation that is to be shared with others, do not put your credentials in this file!

+Note: this file is somewhat outdated, but well be updated prior to the 1.0 release.

 API configuration file
 ......................